fricklerhandwerk/nix-index/README.md

 ### From Nixpkgs

-From your locally configured version Nixpkgs:
+From your locally configured version of Nixpkgs:

 ```
 $ nix-shell -p nix-index